 By the Rev. Dr. Ed Hird

-Mother’s Day always bring to mind exceptional mothers who have made a difference.
+Thank God for exceptional Canadian mothers.
 Well-known author Maggie Siggins holds that the most exceptional Canadian mother of the 19th Century was Marie-Anne Lagimodière (née Gaboury).
 Her home town was Maskinongé, a small village near modern-day Trois-Rivières in Quebec.
 In 1807, Marie-Anne became the first women of European background to permanently settle in Canada’s far west.
 It would take another forty years before another European woman joined her.

 With the death of her father when she was 12, Marie-Anne spent the next fifteen years as a housekeeper to a priest who taught her to read and write French, Latin, and do basic math.
 Such education was rare for women in those days.
 Marie-Anne did not marry until late in life, from a 19th Century Quebecois perspective.
 She rejected suitor after suitor until the grand old age of 26.
 Doing the unthinkable, she married a voyageur Jean Baptiste, and then accompanied him back into the hinterlands of western Canada.
 They broke the cardinal rule that under no circumstances were Eastern Canadian wives to be involved in the fur trade.
 Wives in the fur trade were known as ‘fur widows’, only seeing their husbands every four or five years.